Guest post by Alexandra Kiely, independent art historian

 Alexandra Kiely is an independent art historian based in the greater New York area.
-She runs her own arts website, A Scholarly Skater, her posts and courses aim to encourage art appreciation in a wider public.
-She is a regular contributor to DailyArt Magazine, and her work has also appeared on DailyArt app, Artips, HeadStuff, the Questroyal Fine Art blog, and more.
+On her website, A Scholarly Skater, her posts and courses aim to encourage art appreciation in a wider public.
+Her work has also appeared on websites like DailyArt Magazine and The Collector.
 Alexandra has particular interest in 19th-century American painting and medieval European art and architecture.
 You can also follow her on Facebook and Instagram.

 Other Art Herstory blog posts you might enjoy:

-Victorine Meurent, More than a Model, by novelist Drēma Drudge
+Victorine Meurent, More than a Model, by Drēma Drudge

 The Theatrical Wonders of Jeanne Paquin’s Belle Époque Parisienne, by Julia Westerman

 Eunice Golden: Making Space for Female Eroticism in the Art Institution, by Isabel Gilmour

 From a Project on Women Artists: The Calendar and the Cat Lady, by Dr. Lisa Kirch